 However, you're responsible for ensuring that appropriate safeguards are met to ensure ePHI is not accessible (cabinets locked, unnecessary identifying info shredded, computers shut down or logged out of, etc).

-A: You’re required to get a PHI Use and Disclosure Authorization form, also known as a Notice of Privacy Practices.
-Within your acknowledgement, include a way the patient can indicate to whom you can disclose information and information about their appointments and other aspects of their care in your office.
+A: You’re required to provide a PHI Use and Disclosure Authorization form to your patients so that they can exercise their rights as noted in your Notice of Privacy Practices.
+Within your acknowledgement, include a way the patient can indicate to whom they want to disclose or restrict information.
+Be sure to include a process for noting any requested restrictions in your practice management software.

 A: You certainly can set all of your fees the same for each of the CMT codes.The idea is to make sure that your fees are set according to relative value units (RVUs) and other factors while making sure that no dual fee scenarios are in play.
 If you charge, for example, $40 for 98940, 98941, and 98942, nothing stops you from doing so.
 Just make sure that this “actual” fee is the same charged to everyone.